Adam Dodd: Career

 Dodd was born in Kirkham, Lancashire, and joined Blackpool at under-10 level.
 He progressed through the youth teams & sign a two-year scholarship in 2009 along with seven other youngsters.
 During the 2010–11 season he appeared on the bench in Blackpool's FA Cup tie against Southampton but remained an unused substitute.
 He signed a full-time professional contract in May 2011 following the completion of his scholarship.
 A feat he admits would have been difficult without the guidance of Head of Youth Gary Parkinson.

 Blackpool allowed Dodd to join Conference North side Altrincham on a month's loan deal.
 On 3 December 2011, he made his Conference debut at Halifax Town and started his first game, at left-back, on Boxing Day at home to Droylsden.
 He departed Altrincham on 7 January 2012 having made five league appearances – three of which were starts.

 Upon his return to Blackpool he was again loaned out, this time to Scottish club Ayr United.
 He made his debut for the club in goalless draw against Falkirk in a First Division fixture.
 Dodd entered the match as 60th-minute substitute, replacing Tam McManus.
 Before the following match against Hamilton Academical he was joined at club by Blackpool teammate Liam Tomsett who had also agreed a five-month loan.
 On 21 January 2012, Dodd made his home debut for Ayr at Somerset Park, starting, in a 2–2 draw.
 He marked the occasion with his first senior competitive goal scoring a free kick from 30-yards, striking the ball with his left foot and curling it into the top right hand corner of the net.

 In November 2015 he joined Bamber Bridge.

 In May 2019 he joined FC United of Manchester.

+In June 2023, Dodd returned to Bamber Bridge.

+Personal life

+On the night of 3 June 2022, Dodd suffered a cardiac arrest in his sleep and was resuscitated the following morning by his girlfriend Kat.
+Dodd was fitted with a defibrillator in Blackpool Victoria Hospital prior to being discharged, but was readmitted a few days later due to complications.
+His first game after the cardiac arrest was FC United of Manchester's 3–2 defeat to BK Skjold at the FENIX Trophy semi-finals on 7 June 2023.
+In July 2024, Dodd and his girlfriend married in a ceremony attended by family and friends.